quixotically/Airfnf/README.md

 ### Phase 4: Searching for Listings and Filtering (~2 days)
 I'll need to add a `search` route to the Listings controller.
 On the Backbone side, there will be a `SearchResults` composite view has `ListingsIndex` subview.
 This view will use plain old `listings` collections, but it will fetch from the new `search` route.
 The view will also be able to be filtered further.
-I will use Geocoder to implement map functionality.

 [Details][phase-four]

-### Phase 5: Reviewing Guests and Hosts (~2 days)
+### Phase 5: Geocoder, Filepicker, and Oauth (~2 days)
-I'll start by creating a Rails Review model.
-Then, I'll create Backbone Review models and collections and create Review subviews.
-By the end of this phase, hosts and guests will be able to review each other using a simple form in a Rails view.
+I'll start by looking up Google's Geocoding API to implement map functionality into my SearchResults view.
+Then, I'll use Filepicker to enable users to upload their own listings and profile pictures.
+Lastly, I will enable users to sign in through third party sites like Twitter.

 [Details][phase-five]